Bachmann1234/Thrift-Explorer/README.md

 [Apache Thrift](https://thrift.apache.org/) is a language agnostic framework that enables typed communication between services.

 Thrift explorer is intended to be a tool aimed at developers who use thrift services.
-Enabling the user to explore thrift services they have access to without having to write or maintain any code.
-If the required thrifts are loaded into Thrift Explorer developers are enabled to access thrift apis with the same toolset they use for HTTP apis.
+Enabling the user to explore their services without having to write or maintain any code.

-Right now the primary method for doing this is the the flask server.
-However, i'm thinking the tools here could be used to make cli's/gui's.
-For now if I invest more time in this I will be spending it on refining the workflow that already exists rather than providing more workflows
+## How does this work

+You place your service thrifts in a directory and configure Thrift Explorer to pull from it.
+Then make http calls to Thrift Explorer providing information such as host/port and it will forward your request to it and return the response.

 ## Example Usage